 - Rescue groups, on the other hand, are supported mostly through private funding and volunteer work.

 A great tool for finding volunteer opportunities near you is the search feature on Petfinder.com.

-To found and run a successful rescue group, you’ll need a team of experts behind you.
+To successfully start a dog rescue group and keep it going, you’ll need a team of experts behind you.
 Plan on becoming partners with experts who have experience in:

 - Fundraising and grant writing

 - Volunteer management

 - Community outreach

 Consider forming a board of people who can contribute these relevant skills.

 Not only that, but each person should have a strong sense of community.
 They should be willing and excited to build relationships and grow the rescue group.

 Since you’ll need significant funding throughout the life of the organization, it’s also wise to build a team of people able to financially support it in some way, whether that’s through their own funding or by cultivating outside donors.